What Is Fibromyalgia?

 fibromialgiaWhat Is Fibromyalgia?

-Fibromyalgia is one of the conditions we get asked about most at CoreWalking.
 To be honest I think that is because the idea of learning how to walk for any reason, whether it is for chronic pain or improved athletic performance, still strikes many people as ludicrous.

 So, people with fibromyalgia after exhausting every resource at their disposal—often with no positive result—find me while desperately cruising the internet in search of information and solutions.

-And before I get into whether CoreWalking can actually help with fibromyalgia (it can) I want to offer a primer on just exactly what it is.
+And before I get into whether CoreWalking can actually help with fibromyalgia (it can) I want to offer a primer on exactly what it is.

-Fibromyalgia is the diagnosis applied when people meet certain factors.
-You need to be in chronic pain— which is considered to be pain lasting more than three months—with pain in at least 5 areas that are tender to the touch, and pain that usually occurs at 6 or higher on a scale of 1 to 10.
-It is also accompanied by a lower threshold for pain.
+You need to be in chronic pain— which is considered to be pain lasting more than three months—with pain in at least 5 areas that are tender to the touch, and pain which usually occurs at 6 or higher on a scale of 1 to 10.
+There is also a lower threshold for pain.

-This confusion about pain leads to a greater sensitivity in many areas, including mood, sleep and digestion, and often creates a negative feedback loop that heightens all of its effects
+This confusion about pain leads to a greater sensitivity in many areas, including mood, sleep, and digestion, and often creates a negative feedback loop that heightens all of its effects

-Pain is an extremely important part of the survival of the human organism.
+Pain is an important part of the survival of the human organism.
 But pain isn’t a thing unto itself, it is a warning sign that something has gone wrong that needs to be dealt with.
 The way it should work is that when we feel pain, for whatever reason, the experience of that pain leads to a healing of the cause of the pain.

-In the case of fibromyalgia, normal methods of feeling and processing pain fail to work effectively.
-And the symptoms of fibromyalgia run an extremely wide gamut from muscle pain, fatigue, headaches, muscle tension, urinary issues, nausea, joint stiffness, anxiety, depression, sleep issues, and believe it or not I could list a number of others but you get the drift.
+The symptoms of fibromyalgia run a wide gamut from muscle pain, fatigue, headaches, muscle tension, urinary issues, nausea, joint stiffness, anxiety, depression, sleep issues, and believe it or not I could list several others but you get the drift.

 Before diving into how fibromyalgia occurs I want to define some aspects of the nervous system that factor into what is happening when this condition is present.
 And I have to admit this stuff is not easily made simple but I will give it my best shot.